Computer Science Advisory Board

 Pete Sanderson Retired - Otterbein University

-Kirk Strauser Amino (BS Computer Science 2000)
+Kirk Strauser Coda (BS Computer Science 2000)

 From the advisory board